lucascviveiros/OleachainVRGallery/README.md

 	- NativeGallery plugin (included in Plugin folder)
 	- Oculus integration SDK version 41.0
 	- TextMesh Pro Importer
-	- LargeFiles folder cotaining variant prefabs
+	- LargeFilesVideoGallery folder cotaining variant prefabs
 - Make sure to verify if HandInteractorsRight and HandInteractorsLeft have HandRayInteractor script attached in the InteractorGroup (without this is not possible to interact with the UI Canvas)
 - Or settup the Oculus Unity project by using InteractionRigOVR-Basic Variant